rubab1/compostmenot/README.md

 apart compostable from non-compostables, then cleaned, lemmatized and vectorized the data.
-Then I tackled imbalanced classes via class weights, optimized the ML models and end-to-end validated the pipeline using real life user provided images. he HTML/CSS frontend uses Python Flask and Bootstrap.
-It has been deployed using the Google App Engine platform
+Then I tackled imbalanced classes via class weights, optimized the ML models and end-to-end validated the pipeline using real life user provided images.
+The HTML/CSS frontend uses Python Flask and Bootstrap.
+It has been deployed using the Google App Engine platform.
+The Notebooks here demonstrates key steps of developing this product and the project namesake directory contains the deployed codebase.

 Please try it out !!!

 [CompostMeNot](https://compostmenot.appspot.com)

-In this repo, the Notebooks demonstrates key steps of developing this product and the project namesake directory contains the deployed codebase.